Insertional Achilles Tendinopathy Surgery

 The Hospital Stay

-• You wake up with bulky bandages, a boot with 3 wedges inside
+• You wake up with bulky bandages and a boot.

-• You will need blood thinners to prevent DVT and vitamin C to help with wound healing and pain management.
+• You will be given blood thinners to prevent DVT and vitamin C to help with wound healing and pain management.

-• Buying a second-hand knee scooter pre-operatively (you can search online) and practising at home before the surgery can be helpful; please bring it into the hospital with you.
-It is easier to use a knee scooter than crutches.
+• Buying a second-hand preoperatively (you can search online) and practising at home before the surgery can be helpful; please bring it into the hospital with you.
+It is easier to use a knee scooter than crutches

-• Please leave all dressings intact until your appointment with Dr Graff
+• Please leave all dressings intact until your post op appointment.

 Insertional Achilles Tendinopathy Surgery Rehabilitation